Geam/config_common/README.md

 # General trunc of my config

 ## Why a general trunc ?
-Many people use my config at school and don't agree with all the modification I want to do so 2 options :
+Some people at school are using my config and don't agree with all the modifications I want to do so I've got 2 options :
-- I don't do what I want to do to not bother them
+- I don't do what I want to not bother them
 - I do it because I really want it, sorry guys

-The thing is, when I find something fun which can help with the mac a 42, they need to update so they take the modification even if they don't want some part.
+The thing is, when I find something fun which can help with school's Mac, they might need to update and take the (not wanted) modifications anyway.

 ## Solution
 I split my config in 2